diallodev221/structure-project/README.md

-Project structure api with spring boot
+# Project structure for Spring Boot application

+Here, I'm using the layared based structure

+## Project Structure